cloudflare/cloudflare-docs/content/cache/reference/etag-headers.md

 - The visitor accepts the same compression used in the origin server's response (GZIP or Brotli), according to the `accept-encoding` header.
 - [Rocket Loader](/speed/optimization/content/rocket-loader/), [Minification](/speed/optimization/content/auto-minify/), [Email Obfuscation](/support/more-dashboard-apps/cloudflare-scrape-shield/what-is-email-address-obfuscation/), and [Railgun](/railgun/) (deprecated) features are disabled.

 In all other situations, Cloudflare will convert strong ETag headers to weak ETag headers.
-For example, in the following conditions:
+For example, given the following conditions:

 - **Respect Strong ETags** is disabled
 - [Brotli compression](/speed/optimization/content/brotli/) is enabled